monika200/AWS/AWS-CLOUD-SERVICES.md

 [RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)

 # SECURITY GROUPS
+A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
 # INBOUND AND OUTBOUND
 **Inbound** means incoming traffic coming to your EC2 instances.
 For that you have to add inbound rule.
 For web server generally we use port 80.